TDiesell/TDiesell/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+Lets get you caught up, on the last episode of my life...

 - 🔭 I’m currently working on ...
 JavaScript
 - 🌱 I’m currently learning ...
 Node.Js